rinvex/laravel-bookings/README.md

 That's it, you only have to use that trait in your Room model!
 Now your rooms will be bookable.

-### Add bookable functionality to your customer model
+### Add bookable functionality to your user model

-To add bookable functionality to your customer model just use the `\Rinvex\Bookings\Traits\HasBookings` trait like this:
+To add bookable functionality to your user model just use the `\Rinvex\Bookings\Traits\HasBookings` trait like this:

 ```php
 namespace App\Models;